DavidCico/Univariate-time-series-analysis-of-cryptocurrency-data-with-ARIMA-and-SARIMA-and-hypergrid-search/README.md

 ### Running the files

-<p align="justify">The notebook 'Get_coin_data.ipynb' can be directly opened on GitHub, but only the Python code will be visible, as most of its content is written in HTML format.
+<p align="justify">Both notebooks can directly be opened on GitHub, but only the Python code will be visible, as most of its content is written in HTML format.
 To open the notebook, it is better to run the Jupyter Notebook.
 This can be done by executing the following command at the Terminal (Mac/Linux) or Command Prompt (Windows):</p>

     jupyter notebook